About the Film

 As judges interpreted the Constitution until 1963, not every defendant throughout the 50 states could claim such a right.
 But lightning comes from the ground up.
 And when a yellow piece of prison stationary with a poor man’s scribblings landed in the mailroom of the highest court in the land, arguing that he should be heard, there was enough change in the air to suggest that the time for a universal right to counsel had come.

-Look at Gideon’s petition, housed at the National Archives
+Look at Gideon’s handwritten petition to the Supreme Court, housed at the National Archives

 Read the Sixth Amendment’s guarantee of the Right to Counsel

 Editors, Sak Costanzo and Liz Mermin

 Graphics Animator, Stevie Clifton